huaminghuangtw/Evergreen-Notes/Permanent-Notes/stay-curious.md

 > _“The true delight is in the finding out rather than in the knowing.” — Isaac Asimov_

 > _“Develop an interest in life as you see it; the people, things, literature, music - the world is so rich, simply throbbing with rich treasures, beautiful souls, and interesting people.
-Forget yourself.” - Henry Miller_
+Forget yourself.” — Henry Miller_

+> _“Empty your cup so that it may be filled; become devoid to gain totality.” ― Bruce Lee_

 ---